eintrittfrei/project4/README.md

       on_delete = models.CASCADE
     )
 ```
-Throughout developing the backend I used insomnia to check all my backend endpoints are working correctly on the frontend:
+Throughout developing the back-end I used insomnia to check all my back-end endpoints are working correctly on the front-end:

-### Front end
+### Front-end

-I added the front end and started by building out my index route.
+I added the front-end and started by building out my index route.
 I also built out a router using the React Router Dom.
 For readability I divided the frontend into different logical component sections including: common, furniture, user, helpers and styles.

 I started by building out my basic index page, detail page and navbar and about page then added user registration, login and the create form input.
 Lastly I added the edit and delete functionality and comments.